FelixDesrochers/Numerov/README.md

 # Numerov

 A python script that solves the one dimensional time-independent Schrodinger equation for bound states.
-The script uses a Numerov method to solve the differential equation and displays the wanted energy levels and a figure with an approximate wave function for each of these energy levels.
+The script uses a Numerov method to solve the differential equation and displays the desired energy levels and a figure with an approximate wave function for each of these energy levels.